Why the financial industry would lose billions, per year

 Lobbyists are unethical, educated, knowledgeable, persuasive economists, actuaries and policy experts who are well paid to use devious means to convince politicians that certain legislation would benefit all Canadians, not just their employer.
 They usually represent an industry or company.
 Busy politicians have little time to investigate all issues so they rely on lobbyists to “educate” them.

 Recent data shows lobbyists had 31,058 recorded lobbying meetings in one year with federal officials.
 The financial industry is the most active lobbying industry in Canada.
 They are eager to maintain their 47% share of all corporate profit.
 The evidence leads one to believe they have used fallacious but convincing arguments regarding suppressing the news of the CPP’s surplus and potential.
-They probably presented an argument that indicates giving Canadians the considerable benefits available from CPP reform would lead to “economic Armageddon.”
+They probably presented an argument that indicates giving Canadians the considerable benefits available from CPP reform would somehow lead to “economic Armageddon.”
 They also may have used some of their billions of profit dollars to “influence” politicians through campaign donations, no-interest loans or bribes.

 Conversely, individual citizens, poverty activists or citizen groups rarely meet with ministers.
 When I met three of my four MPs, they all agreed to pass my findings on the CPP’s surplus to their party’s Finance critic.
 Nothing more happened.